Poetry Prompts

 -

 Write a group poem.
 There are several ways to write group poems.
 One is for you to write a line and then to pass the poem, in progress, to the next person, who passes it along, and so on.
 The poem can include one line per person or circle around again, and it can end with the last person or circle back to you to write the final line.
 Work together, as a group, on a title.
-(This can be done in person or through video chat, text, or email.

 -